AnatomyFind a programme

 |Part-time study available||

 By agreement with supervisor; maximum period of study for part-time PhD is seven years and MSc is three years.
-MD is minimum four years part-time and maximum seven years.
+Minimum period of study for part-time MD is four years and maximum is seven years.

 |Start date||Not fixed|